 Beginner's Classical Bass is an online course by acclaimed bassist and educator Jason Heath.

 This course is designed for beginner bassists who want to learn how to play classical music, or for more experienced players who wish to revisit the foundations of technique.
-The course comprises 66 lessons over four hours and covers a wide range of topics on classical bass which will make a real difference to you playing!
+The course comprises 66 lessons over four hours and covers a wide range of topics on classical bass which will make a real difference to your playing!
 It is the perfect course for beginners to build a solid foundation of double bass technique and help you to feel confident playing.

 Many of the lessons include transcriptions of the pieces, exercises and etudes so you have everything you need to practice at home.

 This course is available to stream online, exclusively at Discover Double Bass.

 Renowned bassist, educator, clinician, blogger and podcaster at Contrabass Conversations, Jason Heath is well known as the 'voice of the double bass world'.
 His engaging teaching style and ability to clearly communicate ideas make him one of our most popular tutors at Discover Double Bass.

 This course is designed for new classical double bassists who are ready to learn the fundamentals of technique.

 What will I learn?

-Jason Heath presents 66 video lessons which cover a wide range of topics on classical double bass starting from taking your bass out of the case, and leading to different bow strokes such as staccato and portato.
+Jason Heath presents 66 video lessons that cover a wide range of topics on classical double bass starting from taking your bass out of the case and leading to different bow strokes such as staccato and portato.
 The topics also include: